 They are also relatively secretive, which allows them to avoid contact with humans.

 How To Stop Bobcats From Attacking Your Deer

 If you want to protect your deer from bobcats, there are six important steps to take.

 - Make sure your property is properly fenced in.
-This will keep bobcats out and deter them from entering in the first place.
+Though bobcats can also climb fences, it will keep bobcats out and deter them from entering in the first place.

 - Install motion detector lights around your property.
 The sudden light will startle any bobcat that is trying to get close to your deer.

 - Keep a close eye on your deer at all times, especially during dusk and dawn when they are most vulnerable.

 - Bring in your livestock at night.
 If bobcats know there is no food available, they will be less likely to hunt on your property.